 Teacher-dreams resume as I plan to sub.

-Schoolhouse Rock with vegies
+Schoolhouse Rock with veggies:

-students staging Okrahoma;
+students staging Okra-homa,

 biology with broccoli.

-In the audience I rip frantically
+In the audience I rip

-through the Playbill teacher’s text
+through a Playbill teacher’s text

-to match personas dramates to class-lists,
+to match dramatis personae with class-lists,

 look for scenes and lessons to direct,

-but the room’s too dark to read; the action
+but the room’s too dark to read.

-builds, the song-and-dance an improv jumble,
+the song-and-dance an improv jumble,

-real educators from the NEA,
+while serious critics, real educators from the NEA,

-tisk frown and shake their heads in front row desks
+tisk, frown, and shake their heads in front row desks

 looking for me to stop the madness

-appear like cartoon thought-bubbles flown on wires:
+as cartoon thought-bubbles flown on wires:

 This is not miosis and mitosis!